dromara/dongle/src/en/hash/sm3.md

 # Hash-Sm3

 `Hash-SM3` is a national cryptographic hash algorithm that produces `32`-byte hash values.
-It is a cryptographic hash algorithm published by the National Cryptography Administration of China, compliant with the `GB/T 32918.1-2016` standard. `dongle` supports the standard `SM3` hash algorithm and provides multiple output formats.
+It is a cryptographic hash algorithm published by the National Cryptography Administration of China, compliant with the `GB/T 32918.1-2016` standard. `dongle` supports standard and streaming `SM3` hash algorithms and provides multiple output formats.

 ## Input Data